enflow/livewire-twig/README.md

 }
 ```

+## Caveats
+- Components with hyphens cannot be called like `{% livewire foo-bar %}` as Twig doesn't allow hyphens like that.
+We've added a workaround for this by allowing camel case: `{% livewire fooBar %}`

 ## Todo
 - [ ] Implement support for `key` tracking
 - [ ] Implement support for preserving child tracking